-Using elements randomly can be good and can add more layers to your game play loop.
-But don't get carried away unless you're creating a game for a casino!
-If a random mechanic causes the player to die unexpectedly too often, you'll need to look into the design.
+Using elements randomly has the possibility of being a good design and can be another way to add additional layers to your game play loop.
+On the negative end, if we have a random mechanic causes the player to die unexpectedly, too often, the design will need more iteration.
 Do you need to redesign the whole mechanic?
 Can you get by with adding another layer to the loop?
 Experiment with different designs and ideas.
 Be positive the design is in scope and can be executed.

-You could introduce a “miracle” type situation - the player would just wiggle through enough space to pass through the walls.
+Introduce a “miracle” type situation: the player would just wiggle through enough space to pass through the walls.
 Magical moments can spread stories outside of the confines of your game world.
 Maybe that’s not enough or can be exploited.
 Some designs may need to be more clear.
-The player should be able to beat the levels by learning from their mistakes.
-If random powerups cause random deaths and no amount of learning will help - a redesign should take place.
-In this case, allowing the player to choose which powerup to use at a given time can help solve this design issue.
+The player should be able to complete the levels or areas by learning from their mistakes.
+If random powerups cause deaths - no amount of learning will help.

-Developing a boss encounter is a lot of fun.
-Thinking up all the abilities the boss can perform and trying to balance them out.
-Picturing this design in your head seems perfect at first, right?
+Developing a boss encounter is incredibly enjoyable.
+Creating all the abilities the boss can perform and attemping to balance.
+Picturing a design in your head seems perfect at first, right?
 What could go wrong?
-Many times when designers are coming up with a boss fight, our mind fills in the blanks.
-When we see the boss in action, that’s when we see the flaws in the design.
-While the boss encounter looked great in our heads and on paper, some of the design wasn’t thought out at all.
+Many times when designers are coming up with a boss fight, their mind fills in the blanks.
+When we see the boss in action, that’s the flaws can be seen.
+While the boss encounter looked great in our minds and on paper, some of the gameplay wasn’t thought out at all.

-Giving the player more freedom doesn’t mean that the game’s difficultly will be reduced.
+Giving the player additional freedom doesn’t mean that the game’s difficultly will be reduced.
 There is plently of room for balance.
-In our example with Flappy Jacob, we simply reduce the player’s hitbox and the game is instantly more forgiving but still stays within the confines of the original design.
-The player can still die if they’re not playing attention, being reckless, or simply not taking their time.
+In our example with Flappy Jacob, reducing the player’s hitbox felt instantly forgiving but still stays within the confines of the original design.
+The player can die if they’re not playing attention, being reckless, or not taking their time.